When Are SATs? Important KS1 And KS2 SATs Dates For Parents and Teachers

-The KS1 SATs for 2021 were to have taken place during May.
+The KS1 SATs for 2023 will take place during May.

 Which SATs will my child sit in 2024?

 The SATs are administered by primary schools in England to all children who are either in Year 2 (depending on if the school decides to do these) or Year 6.

 SATs 2024 in KS1 (Year 2)

 If your child is in KS1 (Year 2), they will sit official SATs in: